vitroid/GenIce/README.md

         genice2 5 -s 1024 --format cif > 5-1024.cif

-* To obtain a ice VI lattice with different density and with TIP4P water model in gromacs format, use `--dens x` option to specify the density in g cm<sup>-3</sup>.
+* To obtain an ice VI lattice with different density and with TIP4P water model in gromacs format, use `--dens x` option to specify the density in g cm<sup>-3</sup>.

         genice2 6 --dens 1.00 --format g --water tip4p > 6d1.00.gro

 GenIce is a modular program; it reads a unit cell data from a lattice plugin defined in the lattices folder, put water and guest molecules using a molecule plugin defined in the molecules/ folder, and output in various formats using a format plugin defined in the formats/ folder.
-You can write your own plugins to extend GenIce.
+You can write your plugins to extend GenIce.
 Some plugins also accept options.

 ## Clathrate hydrates

 For clathrate hydrates, you can prepare the lattice with cages partially occupied by various guest molecules.

 * To make a CS1 clathrate hydrate structure of TIP4P water containing CO2 in GROMACS .gro format: (60% of small cages are filled with co2 and 40% are methane)

         genice2 -g 12=co2*0.6+me*0.4 -g 14=co2 --water tip4p CS1 > cs1.gro

-* To make a CS2 clathrate hydrate structure of TIP5P water containing THF molecules in the large cage, while only one cage is filled with methane molecule, first just run `genice2` without guest specifications:
+* To make a CS2 clathrate hydrate structure of TIP5P water containing THF molecules in the large cage, while only one cage is filled with methane molecule, first, just run `genice2` without guest specifications:

         genice2 CS2 > CS2.gro